allohamora/experiments/topics/smooth-scroll/README.md

 ## window.scrollTo({ behavior: 'smooth' }) polyfill

 1. in chrome dev tools mobile horizontal scroll may be wrong (doesn't scroll to offsetLeft element).

+## bugs
+chrome devtools in mobile simulation mode (Dimensions: IPhone XR) can't x scroll. window.scrollTo, element.scrollLeft doesn't have any feedback, for fix that need switch mobile simulation mode to Dimensions: Responsive with the same mobile properties.